-Engineer In Me
+The Engineer In Me

-In real life, while knowing how pumps, planets, elevators, or electrons work is not essential, it sure comes in handy.
-Finding myself equally comfortable discussing heat transfer in a crowded room, the starting current for a one-horsepower motor, or the intrinsic band gap of a Silicon junction are things I wish I had another chance to thank my Dad for.
+In real life, knowing how pumps, elevators, electrons, and planets work is not essential, but it sure comes in handy.
+Finding myself equally comfortable discussing convective heat transfers around in a crowded room, estimating the starting current for a fractional-horsepower motor, or explaining the intrinsic band gap of a Silicon junction are things that make me wish Dad were here so I could thank him.

 By: Jim